viren1408/T-PAIn/README.md

 ## Future Version
 I am working on the following updates which are currently in the testing phase:
+1. To include psrcat in the code which would just query a .par file from the ATNF catalog.
+(The ATNF catalog however does not provide updated par files with TZRmjd parameter which acts as the reference parameters at which phase is 0)
-1. The parameter sweep: To have a sweep of parameters like frequency, site,mjd_start, and mjd_end so that the code can predict phase and frequency at multiple parameter values.
+2. The parameter sweep: To have a sweep of parameters like frequency, site,mjd_start, and mjd_end so that the code can predict phase and frequency at multiple parameter values.
 I wrote a skeleton for this when I was testing polyco outputs, I think it could be a useful script to have.
-2. Applying polycos for pulsar gating: This work is currently in progress.
+3. Applying polycos for pulsar gating: This work is currently in progress.
 ```